Chart Color Schemes

 Wamberal shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Wamberal is notably higher than broader benchmarks.
-31.4% of residents aged 15 and above have university qualifications, compared to the SA4 region's 20.8%.
-University graduates comprise 22.2%, postgraduate qualifications are held by 6.3%, and graduate diplomas by 2.9%.
-Vocational credentials are prevalent, with 36.7% of residents aged 15 and above holding them, including advanced diplomas (13.1%) and certificates (23.6%).
+Wamberal's educational attainment exceeds broader benchmarks.
+31.4% of residents aged 15+ have university qualifications, compared to 20.8% in the SA4 region.
+Bachelor degrees are most common at 22.2%, followed by postgraduate qualifications (6.3%) and graduate diplomas (2.9%).
+Vocational credentials are also prevalent, with 36.7% of residents aged 15+ holding such qualifications - advanced diplomas (13.1%) and certificates (23.6%).

-Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 10.7% in primary, 9.9% in secondary, and 5.1% pursuing tertiary education.
+Educational participation is high, with 32.5% of residents currently enrolled in formal education.
+This includes 10.7% in primary education, 9.9% in secondary education, and 5.1% pursuing tertiary education.

 Frequently Asked Questions - Education